pkalaga1/grow_therapy/README.md

 <br> 6.
 I chose to interperet the month time window as the entire month given, rather than a month from the day given.
 This made more sense because i wouldnt be sure what exactly was the size of that time window.
 I did, however, do that way for the week because that made more sense than trying to determine which week a particular day fell in and computing that.
 <br>7.
 I implemented the cache because the wikipedia api has a daily limit of 200 requests per user agent.
 This is not really an api that you can use at scale.
 I didnt want to duplicate calls in a session to make sure not to reach the 200 during a testing session.
 The only way around this would be changing the user agent every time you start a new session.
 The way to do that would be to use a config or helm file to change that value as necessary in case we wanted to do larger testing.
 <br>8.
 I chose to only implement en.wikipedia and all-projects.
 In a future build, i would like to include every single project wikipedia has for full coverage.
 As of now, for an MVP, i chose to go with only the 2 afore mentioned projects.
+<br>9.
+I did not create a helpers file.
+For future code cleanliness i believe that would be the best way to add the helping methods, but due to the scope being limited i chose not to do that for the sake of time.
 </details>